 Ampersand's mini-guide to Sri Lanka

-Sri Lanka’s cultural charms and drop-dead-gorgeous looks make her the perfect island for a family holiday or a romantic escape.
-With such an extensive a roll call of attractions, there really is something for everybody: temples and forts, jungle safaris, tea plantation walks, palm-fringed beaches and arguably the best boutique hotels in the world.
+Sri Lanka’s cultural charms and beautiful scenery make her the perfect island for a family holiday or a romantic escape.
+With such an extensive a roll call of attractions, there really is something for everybody: temples and forts, jungle safaris, tea plantation walks, palm-fringed beaches and arguably some of the best boutique hotels in the world.